DmitryHordyna/goit_node_hw-01-cli-app/README.md

 Hello

-If you want to do somethint with contacts ,please write in terminal command '--action' or short variant '-a'.
+If you want to do somethings with contacts ,please write in terminal command '--action' or short variant '-a'.

 Possible call value: